|Rating:||8.6 / 10|

 This current version of this bladder also has a new fill point at the top that replace the large screw cap that was previously located on the front of the bladder and that created problems with leakage for so many hikers, particular if you had smaller hands and struggled to get is done up correctly.

-Like any product there are negatives on this bladder with the main one being that the attachment point to hold it at just the correct height in the pack is a weak point that can fail so I end up using a small piece of ribbon which works well.
+Like any product there are negatives on this bladder with the main one being that the attachment point to hold it at just the correct height in the pack is a weak point that can fail so I end up using a small piece of ribbon which works well if thats the case.
 The other downside is the magnetic drinking tube clip that I love so much will attract grit if you are hiking in environment with soils that are high in iron content.
 A minor inconvenience but you will need to wipe down the magnetic clip every so often to remove the grit.
 To limit this don’t drop the drinking tube into the dirt.
 The next downside is that ideally you only want to use drinking bladders when you have a dedicated bladder pocket on your pack (either internal or external) otherwise you run the risk of accidentally puncturing the bladder if you are rough with your gear (Rare occurrence) or you may need to unpack your pack to refill the bladder.
 The final downsize is that when using water bladders you will need to replace the soft rubber bite valve on the bladder every so often.
 I found on my Bibbulmun track hike the bite valve lasted the five weeks, but only just.
 If using this for day hikes this may only need to be once or twice a year.
 To be on the safe side carry a spare on long hikes, just in case.

 While there are cheaper water bladders on the market I just love this model and will be hard pressed to replace it with something else.